On Veterans’ Day this year, Jessica Dudley will think a lot about someone she’s never met. An Army Veteran she’d searched for her whole life.

 Jessica sent her a message, and Lisa quickly sent her a message back.

-“When I got Lisa’s message it felt like someone had just given me a million dollars.”
+“When I got Lisa’s message, it felt like someone had just given me a million dollars.”

 She messaged Lisa sharing her story with her, asking if she was related to a man named “Lee.”
 Lisa thought she meant the last name of “Lee” and she didn’t know anyone in her family with that last name.
 She wished Jessica the best and their messages stopped there.

 Lisa had known her favorite uncle as Uncle Gene.
 She didn’t know his first name was “Lee Eugene.”
 Quickly she was back in communication with Jessica and shared photos of her uncle, the man who was Jessica’s biological father, Sgt.
-Major Lee Eugene Dudley, who died in 2005.
+Major Lee Eugene Dudley died in 2005.
 Jessica has a computer program that can describe a photo, and she’d listen to the description of each photo her cousin Lisa shared of her dad that detailed the uniform, the close-cropped light brown hair, blue eyes, the square jaw, and the medals.
-He’d been so proud of that uniform that after he’d retired he’d asked his niece if she’d mind him wearing his uniform to her wedding.
+He’d been so proud of that uniform that after he’d retired, he’d asked his niece if she’d mind him wearing his uniform to her wedding.

-In turn, Jessica shared photos of herself with her newfound biological family, and immediately they saw the resemblance between the cousins.
-Jessica looked so much like her father’s mother.
-And she shared the same slim long-limbed build as her cousins.
-Lisa and her twin sister Corine are also Amerasian, but half Japanese.
+In turn, Jessica shared photos of herself with her newfound biological family, and immediately, they saw the resemblance between the cousins.
+Jessica looked so much like her father’s mother, and she shared the same slim, long-limbed build as her cousins.
+Lisa and her twin sister Corine are also Amerasian but half-Japanese.
 Jessica looks like their sister.

 “I’d waited so long to find him, so the least I could do was go to his grave,” Jessica said.
 “I’m very proud of my father even though I didn’t ever meet him.”